 However, if people saw my daughter’s hair every day — they’d know it truly this is not a hair blog.

-BUT, I have found something that has entirely made a difference for me lately!
+BUT, I have found something that has entirely made a difference for this curly-haired girl lately!

 Salt Water Spray for Curly Hair